← Back to research

 What to Watch

-• Token economics — If/when points convert to tradeable tokens, does it attract researchers or speculators?
+• Token economics — The A1 blockchain is live and airdrop trackers are circling; when points convert to tradeable tokens, does it attract researchers or speculators?

 • Domain expansion — 5 domains today, but the architecture supports arbitrary research targets